Perspectives on enabling cloud innovation and transformation through culture, talent, and leadership

 Becoming a data-driven

 Every company has a big data problem.
-Start by understanding the most common data dysfunctions and how you can address them.
+Joe Chung, Enterprise Strategist at AWS, outlines common data dysfunctions and how you can address them.

 good leaders great?

 Leaders lead in many different ways.
 Stephen Orban, General Manager at AWS, shares his thoughts on what separates the great leaders from the good ones.

 AWS Enterprise Strategist Mark Schwartz explains how a clear vision and your leadership position can help keep your organization on track to deliver.

 Today's innovative and inspiring leaders are using the cloud to change how business is done.
 Through a series of interviews, our AWS Enterprise Strategists sit down with these leaders to learn more about their strategies for transformation, what inspires them, and how they prioritize technology investment.

 Colleen Camuccio, Vice President of Program Management, Dow Jones

 Colleen Camuccio, VP of Program Management at Dow Jones, explains how the AWS Cloud has helped transform and optimize their customer data platform program, which she directs.
 Now, she’s looking ahead to more innovation and business value for Dow Jones, leveraging the cloud.
 As if that wasn’t a big enough job, Colleen starts her day at 5am to make time for health, and her family.